nikitavoloboev/data/README.md

 That was long. 😺

-I tried to write it as both a reference you can skim to get the best understand utilize how to use this wiki or ideally inspire you to make a wiki of your own.
+I tried to write it as both a reference you can skim to get the best info on how to use this wiki or ideally inspire you to make a wiki of your own.
 There are [many great wikis out there](https://wiki.nikiv.dev/other/wiki-workflow#similar-wikis-i-liked) and the list grows with every day.
 [All the tools are there](https://wiki.nikiv.dev/other/wiki-workflow).

 ## Must read pages